cty3/cty3.github.io/README.md

 ### About Me

 Hi!
 I'm a sophomore at UCSD studying Neurobiology and Computer Science.
-I'm obsessed with both the biological and technological side of intelligence.
+I'm obsessed with the biological origin and technological potential of human intelligence.